gvwilson/thirdbit/src/fiction/in-heck/index.md

-Pushing aside her memories of what had happened the last time she had been in a place like this, Maddy stepped through the door onto a small platform at the top of a flight of broad concrete stairs and started her descent into the unknown.
+Pushing aside her memories of what had happened the last time she had been in a place like this, Maddy stepped through the door onto a small platform at the top of a flight of narrow concrete stairs and started her descent into the unknown.

 Ten… twenty… fifty…